Thu 18 Nov 2021 | 6:30pm - 7:30pm

 If you wish to make a Group Booking please contact us.

 Professor Peter Stott is a Science Fellow in Climate Attribution at the Met Office’s Hadley Centre and Professor in Detection and Attribution at the University of Exeter.
 He has played a leading role in the UN’s Intergovernmental Panel on Climate Change and has been published in Nature and Science among many other journals.
 Peter will be the Met Office Science Coordinator for the COP26 Science Pavilion.

-Philipa Nuttall Jones is editor in chief, environment and sustainability, at the New Statesman.
+Philippa Nuttall is editor in chief, environment and sustainability, at the New Statesman.
 She is based in Brussels and has over 20 years experience as a journalist and communications expert covering environmental issues, energy and climate change from the UK, France and Belgium.
-She was previously editor in chief ay Energy Monitor.
+She was previously editor in chief at Energy Monitor.